Climate Change Act 2008

 Overview

-This bill makes amendments to the Climate Change Bill, focusing on improving the accuracy of greenhouse gas emissions reporting, setting limits on carbon units, introducing charges for single-use carrier bags, and requiring annual reports on the efficiency and sustainability of government buildings.
+This bill amends the Climate Change Bill, focusing on clarifying the accounting of greenhouse gas emissions from international aviation and shipping, setting limits on carbon units that can be credited to the UK's carbon account, introducing charges for single-use carrier bags, and requiring annual reports on the efficiency and sustainability of the government's civil estate.

 Description